ticoaisha/design_and_compare_architectural_styles/readme.md

 **Monolithic Architecture:**
 * Pros: easy to scale vertically by adding more resources (CPU, memory) to the server hosting the application.
 * Cons: Limited horizontal scalability as it involves replicating the entire application for every instance, leading to inefficient resource usage.
-**Use Cases:** Best suited for applications with predictable and stable loads but not ideal for high-growth, high-traffic applications.
+**Use cases:** Best suited for applications with predictable and stable loads but not ideal for high-growth, high-traffic applications.

 **Microservices Architecture:**
 * Pros: each microservice can be independently scaled based on its unique load requirements.
 This leads to the optimized resource utilization.
 * Cons: more complex to manage due to service orchestration, monitoring, and inter-service communication.
-**Use Cases:** Suitable for large-scale applications with multiple services that require independent scaling and for applications with varying workloads across different functionalities.
+**Use cases:** Suitable for large-scale applications with multiple services that require independent scaling and for applications with varying workloads across different functionalities.

 **Serverless Architecture:**
 * Pros: automatically scales with demand; no manual intervention needed for resource allocation.
 Ideal for workloads with variable demand, including unpredictable traffic spikes.
 * Cons: cold start latency may occur if functions are inactive for a while.
 **Use cases:** Excellent for applications with highly variable or unpredictable traffic and for components that need to handle periodic spikes (e.g., seasonal sales).

-**2. Development complexity:**
+**2. Development complexity**
 **Monolithic Architecture:**
 * Pros: initially it is simpler to develop as the codebase is centralized.
 Easier for smaller teams to work on and understand.
 * Cons: as the codebase grows, the application becomes harder to manage and test.